aaronsu11/langfuse-on-aws/README.md

 ## Overview

-This CDK stack deploys Langfuse on AWS using services such as [App Runner](https://aws.amazon.com/apprunner/), [Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) PostgreSQL, and Secrets Manager.
+This CDK stack deploys Langfuse on AWS using services such as [AWS App Runner](https://aws.amazon.com/apprunner/), [Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) PostgreSQL, and Secrets Manager.
 It provides a scalable and serverless infrastructure for running Langfuse.

 ## Prerequisites